Bohmian quantum mechanics revisited: Bohmian unified quantum wave equation

 Hence, the quantum potential defined in Schrodinger case can be expressed by

+which is an attractive potential.
 Since as $r\rightarrow\infty$\,, the probability, $R^2\rightarrow 0$, the quantum potential $V_Q\rightarrow-\infty$.
 This indicates that the influence of the quantum potential (force) is present even at large scale.
 The quantum potential may be responsible for the splitting (creation/annihilation) of the $\psi_0$ field into $U$ and $W$ fields each having a mass of $mc^2$.
 These two fields oscillate internally so as to endow the particle its quantum effects (spin, jittery motion, etc.).